tholden/dynareOBC/ReadMe.txt

       Runs a fast as possible test to see if the top INTEGERxINTEGER submatrix of M is a P-matrix.
       Set this to 0 to disable these tests.
     * AltPTest=INTEGER (default: 0)
-      Uses a slower, more verbose procedure to est if the top INTEGERxINTEGER submatrix of M is a P-matrix.
+      Uses a slower, more verbose procedure to test if the top INTEGERxINTEGER submatrix of M is a P-matrix.
 Set this to 0 to disable these tests.
     * FullTest=INTEGER (default: 0)
       Runs very slow tests to see if the top INTEGERxINTEGER submatrix of M is a P(0) and/or